estigma88/spring-boot-base/README.md

 # Spring Boot Java Base Project
 This project is a base project with the following utilities:
-- RESTful controller
+- RESTFul controller
 - Spring JPA with Postgres
 - WebClient as HTTP client

 # Testing end to end
-We setup an end to end testing using:
+We set up an end-to-end testing using:
 - SpringBootTests framework with a random port
 - WireMock server as HTTP mock server
 - RestAssured as HTTP client and assertion